SAVE THE DATE!

 An intensive, hands-on oil spill workshop.
 Our Spring Workshop was designed for spill responders who desire in-depth river booming and oil skimmer training.
 The three-day workshop begins with a full day of classroom orientation at Elastec in Carmi followed by two rigorous booming and skimmer deployment days on the Wabash River in New Harmony, Indiana.
 The SPRING WORKSHOP qualifies as an 8-hour Hazwoper refresher course.

-The price of the Spring Workshop 2019 is $1,250.00 and includes all workshop events, training and lunches.
+The price of the Spring Workshop 2022 is $1,250.00 and includes all workshop events, training and lunches.
 Travel and lodging are additional.
 First priority will be given to paid registrants as space is limited.

-Trever has responded to and project managed over 600-medium to large scale release situations.
-He has been involved with initiating, developing and implementing the Incident Command System (ICS) for clients in most release situations and helping companies to contain and remediate a release situation in all weather conditions.
-Examples: Macondo Gulf Spill, Kalamazoo River, Red Deer River, North Sask River, Slocan River, Yellowstone River, Pine River, Wabamun Lake, Wood Buffalo and recently a tributary to the little Missouri River.
+Trever has responded to and project managed over 600-medium to large-scale release situations.
+He has been involved with initiating, developing, and implementing the Incident Command System (ICS) for clients in most release situations and helping companies to contain and remediate a release situation in all weather conditions.
+Examples: Macondo Gulf Spill, Kalamazoo River, Red Deer River, North Sask River, Slocan River, Yellowstone River, Pine River, Wabamun Lake, Wood Buffalo, and recently a tributary to the little Missouri River.

 Trever has had the opportunity to work with an International Consulting company developing response plans and has worked with the Washington State Department of Ecology to develop the Puget Sound Global Response Plan.
-Trever has also developed spill contingency plans and tactical data sheets for eight of the largest Oil and Gas Companies and pipeline companies in the world.
+Trever has also developed spill contingency plans and tactical datasheets for eight of the largest Oil and Gas Companies and pipeline companies in the world.

 With his extensive knowledge and experience he also develops and instructs training classes for industry throughout North America and has most recently provided instruction to Oil and Gas Companies in the Middle East.